cybernetics/JTemplate/README.md

 Parameter values for numeric and boolean arguments are converted to the appropriate type using the parse method of the associated wrapper class (e.g. `Integer#parseInt()`).
 No coercion is necessary for `String` arguments.

 `URL` arguments represent binary content, such as a file upload submitted via an HTML form.
 As with HTML, they can only be used with `POST` requests submitted using the "multipart/form-data" encoding.
-Additionally, the servlet must be tagged with the `javax.servlet.annotation.MultipartConfig` annotation.
-For example...
+Additionally, the servlet must be tagged with the `javax.servlet.annotation.MultipartConfig` annotation; for example:

-TODO
+    @MultipartConfig
+    public class FileUploadServlet extends DispatcherServlet {
+        @RequestMethod("POST")
+        public void upload(URL file) throws IOException { ...
+        }
+    }

 Date and time arguments are converted as follows: